your5e/5e-srd-markdown/dnd/51/obsidian_vault/combat/damage_and_healing.md

 When attacking with a **weapon**, you add your ability modifier — the same modifier used for the attack roll — to the damage.
 A **spell** tells you which dice to roll for damage and whether to add any modifiers.

 If a spell or other effect deals damage to **more than one target** at the same time, roll the damage once for all of them.
-For example, when a wizard casts _Fireball_ or a cleric casts _Flame Strike_, the spell's damage is rolled once for all creatures caught in the blast.
+For example, when a wizard casts [[fireball|Fireball]] or a cleric casts [[flame_strike|Flame Strike]], the spell's damage is rolled once for all creatures caught in the blast.

 ### Critical Hits